jonnitto/Jonnitto.PrettyEmbedVideoPlatforms/README.md

     enableJsApi: true
 ```

-or, if you want to use the youtube-nocookie.com domain you can also edit the entries in your `Settings.yaml` file like this:
+per default, the youtube-nocookie.com domain is used for embedding YouTube videos.

 ```yaml
 Jonnitto: